faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_posts/tutorials/2020-07-07-python-intro.md

 <p>
 <img src="/assets/tutorials/induction_dmplot.png" width="50%" align="centering"/>
 </p>
-For more details, see Mattias Krysander, Jan Åslund, and Mattias Nyberg, "[_An Efficient Algorithm for Finding Minimal Over-constrained Sub-systems for Model-based Diagnosis_](http://dx.doi.org/10.1109/TSMCA.2007.909555)".
+For more details on the canonical decomposition of the overdetermined part, see Mattias Krysander, Jan Åslund, and Mattias Nyberg, "[_An Efficient Algorithm for Finding Minimal Over-constrained Sub-systems for Model-based Diagnosis_](http://dx.doi.org/10.1109/TSMCA.2007.909555)".
 IEEE Transactions on Systems, Man, and Cybernetics -- Part A: Systems and Humans, 38(1), 2008.